aptise/peter_sslers/docs/Frequently_Asked_Questions.md

   chains can override the default chain

+## Can Certificates be saved to disk?

+Yes.
+RenewalConfigurations and EnrollmentFactories can be configured to persist the most recent Certificate onto disk - both automatically and on demand.

+PeterSSLers does not offer deployment hooks and has no plans to.
+PeterSSLers offers a programmatic API and python library for interacting with the datastore.

+Instead of trying to jam a deployment script into the Certificate Provisioning process, the preferred method is to either:

+1- Write a deployment script that utilizes the programmatic API, or 2- Monitor PeterSSLers API or on-disk storage for changes.

 ## Why are incorrect plural spellings used?

 Nice catch.
 English can be a difficult language for non-native learners, as words